DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `headers` (Object)

-The headers to replace in the test.
-This object should contain keys as the name of the header to replace and values as the new value of the header to replace.
+This object specifies the headers to be replaced in the test.
+It should have keys representing the names of the headers to be replaced, and values indicating the new header values.

 Configuration options: